satya164/babel-test/README.md

     └── output.js
 ```

 You can use `fixtures.skip` and `fixtures.only`, similar to Jest's `describe.skip` and `describe.only`.
-To skip an individual fixture, you can rename the fixture's directory to `skip.name-of-the-fixture`, and to run a specific fixture, you can rename the fixture's directory to `only.name-of-the-fixture`.
+To skip an individual fixture, you can rename the fixture's directory to `skip.name-of-the-fixture`, and to run a specific fixture only, you can rename the fixture's directory to `only.name-of-the-fixture`.

 By default, it will compare the outputs with the files on the filesystem and you have to manually update the files in case of a mismatch.
 If you're using Jest, you can use the snapshot feature to automatically update the files with a keypress. ([See below](#integration-with-jest-snapshot)) on how to set it up.